RichieRob/PredictionPerpsDocs/docs/FullReadMe/TechnicalReadMe.md

 Together, these contracts ensure every trade is priced, executed, and recorded safely — maintaining real-time solvency and balance across the system.

-## 5 - Documentationn which is needed but doesnt exist yet
+## 5 - Documentation which is needed but doesnt exist yet

 - [**Docs Needed**](DocumentsNeeded.md)

-## 5 · Further Reading
+## 6 · Further Reading

 - [**ZeroSum**](ZeroSum.md)
 - [**Solvency**](Solvency.md)